yoel0/yoel0/README.md

 Hello!
 I am Yoel Morad, a passionate student of all things frontEnd and backEnd from Los Angeles, California.

-- 🔭 I’m currently working on my project [EVOBeast](https://github.com/yoel0/Project-One-EVOBeast)
+- 🔭 I’m currently working on a new app called INKY HEAVEN.
 - 🌱 I never stop learning, because life never stops teaching.
-- 👯 I’m looking to collaborate on [EVOBeast](https://github.com/yoel0/Project-One-EVOBeast)
+- 👯 I’m looking to collaborate with other developers.
+- 🥅 2020 Goals: Contribute more to Open Source projects.
 - 💬 Ask me about anything [here](https://github.com/yoel0/yoel0/issues)
 - 🤝 Connect with me on [linkedin](https://www.linkedin.com/in/yoelmorad/)